afifaniks/triagerX/README.md

 ```
 However, a github token is required.
 We set the token on `.env` with `GH_TOKEN` key.

 Once the issue data is downloaded, we can use this data for TriagerX IBR component and prepare it for TriagerX CBR training.
 Similarly, `*_bug_data.csv` is used for training TriagerX CBR where we have issue summaries, descriptions and the bug fixers.
-This CSV datasets can be prepared by using `util/make_dataset.py` script.
+This CSV datasets can be prepared by using [`util/make_dataset.py`](util/make_dataset.py) script.
 We just need to refer the JSON directory root (e.g., `data/openj9/issue_data`) and the output CSV path.
 This step is also not required if the provided data is used.

 ## Training
 _All the models are trained on NVIDIA A100 GPU.
 We recommend to use the same.
 While TriagerX can also be trained on V100 GPUs, the large variants of DeBERTa or RoBERTa may require more space when trained with CNN classifiers._

 We provide seperate training pipelines for each dataset.
-All the training scripts can be found in `training/developer` directory.
+All the training scripts can be found in [`training/developer`](training/developer) directory.
 Training scripts require training configs defined in `yaml` files.
-All of our training configs can be found under `training/training_config`.
+Each training pipeline on each dataset can run on 3 different types of configuration (e.g., **triagerx, cnn-transformer, fcn-transformer**).
+Configuration files are provided for all combinations.
+All of our training configs can be found under [`training/training_config`](training/training_config).

 Some configuration parameters are described below: